 Most funding agencies require References Cited section for all references cited in the Project Narrative/Description and/or Research Plan component unless otherwise noted in the Funding Opportunity Announcement (FOA).
 The University Library can assist researchers in literature searches.

-Biographical Sketches, also commonly referred to as Biosketches or Curriculum Vitae, are typically required for key/senior personnel by most funding agencies.
+A Biographical Sketch, also commonly referred to as a Biosketch or Curriculum Vitae (C.V.), is typically required for key/senior personnel by most funding agencies.
+The required format for these documents vary by agency.

 Current and Pending Support

 Some funding agencies require a Current and Pending Support section at the time of application.
-This section describes what funding a researcher is currently receiving, as well as what funding the researcher has applied for or plans to apply for.
+This section describes what funding a researcher is currently receiving, as well as what funding the researcher has applied for or plans to apply for in the future.
+Submitters should carefully read the sponsor's instructions and requirements for supplemental documentation.

 Facilities and Resources